vibbits/tomo/README.md

 ## Prerequisites

-For production work:
+For production work we need:

 * Ubuntu 16.04 or 18.04 (for Odemis)
 * [Odemis](https://github.com/delmic/odemis) v3.0.7
 * Electron microscope with SECOM platform
 * [Fiji](https://imagej.net/Fiji)

-Alternatively, for development on a system without Odemis and no microscope:
+However, for software development we can also run Tomo with reduced functionality on a system without microscope and without Odemis.

-* Ubuntu 16.04 or 18.04, or Windows 10
-* Fiji

 # Installation